praig/baseball/README.md

  * result: added handedness title to legend
  * feedback: I think "the bigger they are, the harder it falls..." is a fun line, but it probably wouldn't give the reader enough information to understand the story.
 I'd write out a short sentence or two explaining more explicitly what the chart is trying to show.
  * result: Removed cute blurb and added verbage to explain the chart
+ * feedback: A more complex function like lines 8-26 would definitely need some commenting
+ * result: Added comments
+ * feedback: Automation needed.
+ * result: Enabled hover again and resolved issue where user was unable to select bubbles hiding behind other bubbles by correctly sorting the order in which bubbles are added.
+Plot is still crowded but its on purpose and does not affect function.

 ##Resources
 I consulted D3 and Dimple documentation to create the visualization.